-Further information on off-statement of financial position items is disclosed in Note 11 to the Group's Interim Condensed Consolidated Financial statements as of 30 June 2023 and Note 28 to the Group's annual consolidated financial statements as of 31 December 2022.
+Further information on off-statement of financial position items is disclosed in Note 8 and 9 to the Group's interim condensed consolidated financial statements as of 30 June 2025.

 8. PILLAR 2 RISKS

 8.1 Liquidity Risk

 Liquidity risk stems from the inability to procure sufficient cash flow to meet UGB's financial obligations as and when they fall due.
 The risk arises due to the timing differences between the maturity profile of the Bank's assets and liabilities.
 Positions are monitored on a daily basis and proactive measures are taken to ensure that there is adequate liquidity at all times.
 Further details on the maturity profile of assets and liabilities are included in section 8.2.